kalininDanil17Y/ZMQGate/examples/tabbedchat/README.rst

     ./single_socket.sh

-Which is merely same as ``scale.sh``, but running multiple zerogw instances on single port.
+Which is merely same as ``scale.sh``, but running multiple zmqgate instances on single port.

-You can also find this chat online at http://tabbedchat.zerogw.com
+You can also find this chat online at http://tabbedchat.zmqgate.com

 Hacking Remarks